 When Midpen acquired the newly opened Bear Creek Redwoods Preserve property, we were thrilled to discover a large bat colony.
 Many of the bats roost in the rundown abandoned buildings of Alma College, which closed in 1969.
 The second phase of public access, made possible by Measure AA funding, will open in the coming years and includes the Alma College site where unsafe buildings need to be shored up or removed.

-Important notice: Do NOT touch bats.
+Do NOT touch bats.
 Some bats may carry diseases, including rabies, that can be transmitted to humans.
 Avoid all contact.
 Humans can also spread diseases, like white nose syndrome, to bats.
 If you come in contact with a bat, seek immediate medical attention.
-Click here for more information about keeping yourself and bats safe.

 Building the "Bat Cave"